purescript-contrib/purescript-book/text/chapter3.md

 2
 ```

-This is fine, but doesn't line up with common usage (in conversation, one might say "eight mod three").
-Wrapping a prefix function in backticks (\`) lets you use it in infix position as an operator, e.g.,
+The above usage works fine, but is awkward to read.
+A more familiar phasing is "eight mod three", which you can achieve by wrapping a prefix function in backticks (\`):

 ```text
 > 8 `mod` 3